jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ## References

-- Mendeley, EndNote, Zotero
-- while writing, don't get bogged down (Smith2002, Johnson2010)
-- too many references means you're unfocused
-- too few and you haven't done homework
-- look at representative papers to judge appropriate count
+**Software.** Mendeley, EndNote, Zotero -- lots of options, but often it's best to use what everyone else in your group is using.
+At any given time, I'm often using each of them for different projects.
+They all have pros and cons.
+I prefer Mendeley and EndNote.

+**Don't futz around.** While writing, don't get bogged down searching and including references as you go.
+Simply cite with name/year and keep typing (Smith2002, Johnson2010).
+While drafting -- right up until submission -- I keep references in LastNameYear style for easier reading.

+**Show some judgment.** Too many references means you're unfocused.
+Don't go overboard trying to cite everything that's ever been done and is loosely connected.
+Focus on the few papers you were most impressed with.
+For a review article you need to extend a wider net, but for a research article you can show judgment.
+I've never had a reviewer kick back my papers because I didn't cite something.
+They may make suggestions, but never is that a make it or break it.

+**Too few and you haven't done homework.** Nearly everything's been done under the sun.
+You should easily be able to find a few key papers you're building from.

+**Look at other papers to judge count.** If the key papers you're extending have ~20 citations, then aim for that.
+If yours turns out to have 40+, then maybe you need to show some judgment.